FAQ

 I realize that we, especially in America, have a certain way of looking at these things: We tend to insist that entertainment is created either specifically for children, or specifically for adults.
 If it doesn't have cursing, sex, and/or graphic violence in it, than it's considered "kiddy" by a large segment of the public.
 Sometimes all it takes is for series to be animated for it to be written off immediately.

-This all too familiar attitude causes many older children and young adults (particularly middle school to high school age, somewhat ironically) to want to have nothing to do with anything that might be perceived by their peers as being targeted at a slightly younger audience.
-For some people, this desire to be seen as older or ‘cooler’ involves verbal attacks on others in an attempt to inflate their own egos.
-When these kids give in to peer pressure, they perpetuate the cycle.
-Essentially, what we have here is a case of mass insecurity in which a substantial segment of the public is simply afraid of looking like a child.
+This all too familiar attitude causes many older children and young adolescents (particularly middle school to high school age) to want to have nothing to do with anything that might be perceived by their peers as being targeted at a slightly younger audience.
+For some kids, this desire to be seen as older or less childish involves verbal attacks on others in an attempt to inflate their own egos.
+When kids give in to this peer pressure, the cycle perpetuates.
+Essentially, what we end up with is a case of mass insecurity in which a substantial segment of the public is simply afraid of looking like a child.
 A little childish, don't you think?

 The good news is that, for most people, this mentality tends to wear off with age.
-In fact, there usually comes a point at which people start getting ‘all nostalgic’ and actually wish they were kids again.
+In fact, there usually comes a point (around about college-age) at which people start getting nostalgic and wish they were kids again.
 Ah well, such is the way of things…

-All of this isn’t to deny that there are some forms of entertainment made exclusively with young children in mind; entertainment that can be considered quality material by child standards, but maybe not by adult standards.
+All of this isn’t to deny that there are some forms of entertainment made exclusively with young children in mind; entertainment that might be considered quality by child standards, but maybe not by adult standards.
 Likewise, there is some material that is fine for adult viewing, but not appropriate for children.
-In my personal opinion, there is also material that is not beneficial or appropriate for viewing by anyone, child or adult.

-I believe that SatAM falls into none of the above categories.
-Sure, SatAM had a young anticipated target audience, but it is not restricted to any age group.
-Sometimes referred to as “family friendly” content, SatAM is entertainment that can be enjoyed by individuals of all ages.
+I don't believe that SatAM (or Sonic in general) is limited by the above categories.
+Sure, SatAM had a younger target audience, but that doesn't mean that anyone can't enjoy it.
+Sometimes referred to as “family friendly”, SatAM Sonic is entertainment that can be enjoyed by individuals of all ages.

 « Back